 Total Estimated Medical Care Reserve $16,000

-In this example the medical care cost the adjuster does not expect to be incurred on the work comp claim are left blank.
+In this example the medical care cost the adjuster does not expect to be incurred on the work comp claim is left blank.

 There is much more variance in how insurance companies approach reserving for expenses then there is in the reserving for indemnity benefits or medical benefits.
 Some insurance carriers will have only one reserve for all claim expenses, while other insurance carriers will have separate expense reserves for litigation, vocational rehabilitation, private investigators, etc.